 Requests for a student or research associate to train as an operator should be made by the research director to the Director of Instrument Operations, Dr. Silinski for instruments that are not commonly operated by the user.

 Dr. Silinski will judge when the trainee is qualified and will add the name to the list posted on the instrument.

 All certified operators shall have equal rights and privileges, except that certain times may be established by Dr. Silinski (see scheduling) when one or another operator or group has precedence.

 All disputes as to matters of policy shall be referred to Dr. Silinski and, if he is unable to resolve the issue to the satisfaction of the parties, appeal may be made to the Infrastructure Committee.

 Modification of Instruments

 Modifications made to a Departmental instrument that limit its use should be readily reversible.
 Upon completion of the experiment that requires the use of any modification, the instrument is to be returned to its normal configuration.
-All requests for such modifications should be cleared through the Director of Instrument Operations and the Infrastructure Committee who will make a recommendation to the Chairman on the advisability of making the modification.
+All requests for such modifications should be cleared through the Director of Instrument Operations and the Infrastructure Committee who will make a recommendation to the Chair on the advisability of making the modification.
 This must be done every two years.